himanshuseth004/java-appium-multiple-apps/README.md

-# How to handle permission pop-ups in Java with Appium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-java-permissions)
+# How to install multiple apps in Real Devices on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-testNG-geoLocation) using Appium Java

-While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to automatically handle permission pop-ups.
-You may choose to either accept all permission pop-ups or dismiss all of them.
-You can handle the case as mentioned below separately for Android or iOS apps.
-You can refer to sample test repo [here](https://github.com/LambdaTest/LT-appium-java).
+While performing app automation testing with appium on LambdaTest Grid, you might face a scenario where the APP1 that you are testing needs to interact with a few other applications APP2, APP3.
+In this scenario, LambdaTest offers an easy way out where you can just [upload your apps](https://www.lambdatest.com/support/docs/appium-java/#upload-your-application) & add them to the multiple apps array.
+It becomes extremely convenient now where you can just add those URLs & run your tests with ease.

 # Steps:

+You can add the app URLs fetched by [uploading your apps](https://www.lambdatest.com/support/docs/appium-java/#upload-your-application) in the ```otherApps``` capability.

-The following is an example on how to set permissions in the capabilities.
-You can make the change in the `vanilla_android.java` and `vanilla_ios.java` file:
+You can make this change in the ```vanilla_android.java``` and ```vanilla_ios.java```:

-Below is the `vanilla_android.java` example shown:
+Below is the ```vanilla_android.java``` example shown:

 ```java
 public class vanilla_android {